ReDI-School/intro-java/lessons/lesson11/car.md

+---
+title: "Exercise: Car"
+nav_order: 1
+parent: 11 - Class Scope + this
+grand_parent: Lessons
+---

-# Exercises: implementing a Car
+# Exercise: Car

 ## Car Simulation

 Write `Car` class.
 A car is defined by:

 How much petrol the car can hold: